 Room Bounce: Have the children spread out their chairs so there’s a little extra space between them (optional – but helpful).
 Try to cover the main area of the Primary room with kids in chairs.

 The children MUST stay in their chair but can reach out their hands and feet to try to keep the balloon afloat.
-Start with 1 balloon and add additional balloons after singing a few times to up the challenge.
+Start with 1 large balloon and add additional balloons after singing a few times to up the challenge.
+The first person to drop the balloon can sit out, or just start over with everyone in again – it’s great fun!!

 Last Group Standing: Have the children from groups by class or in small groups around 3-6 children.
 The groups will all be working against each other to see which group can stay in the longest!